 CalPERS is engaging an external manager with expertise in long-term care fund investing to improve investment returns in a low-interest rate environment.
 The CalPERS Board of Administration approved a change to its mix of investments in March 2021.

-We’ve developed benefit design options that, if accepted, will allow you to avoid the 52% rate increase.
+We’ve developed benefit design options that, if accepted, allowed you to avoid the 52% rate increase.
+These options will also be offered for the up to 25% rate increase.
 The options include: